tdunning/Tutorials/_docs/shape_design/Transonic_Airfoil.md

 % Limit value for the adjoint variable
 LIMIT_ADJFLOW= 1E6
 ```
 For this inviscid case, we have selected a modified version of the JST scheme for spatial integration.
 This 2nd-order, centered scheme affords us control over the level of dissipation applied to the problem.
-In particular, we control the higher-order dissipation (added everywhere in the solution) by modifying the 3rd entry in the AD_COEFF_ADJFLOW option.
+In particular, we control the higher-order dissipation (added everywhere in the solution) by modifying the 2nd entry in the `ADJ_JST_SENSOR_COEFF` option.

-If you are having trouble converging your adjoint calculation, we often recommend adjusting the level of dissipation, along with reducing the CFL condition with the CFL_REDUCTION_ADJFLOW option, or even imposing a hard limit on the value of the adjoint density variable using the LIMIT_ADJFLOW option.
+If you are having trouble converging your adjoint calculation, we often recommend adjusting the level of dissipation, along with reducing the CFL condition with the `CFL_REDUCTION_ADJFLOW` option, or even imposing a hard limit on the value of the adjoint density variable using the `LIMIT_ADJFLOW` option.
 While increasing the dissipation or limiting the adjoint variables can sometimes help to stabilize a solution, **note that overly increasing the dissipation or imposing limits that are too strict can result in decreased accuracy**.
 One should fully investigate the effect of these parameters, and ideally, a gradient accuracy/verification study should be performed (one can always compare against finite differencing).

 Now, we present the options that specify the optimal shape design problem:
 ```